mau-jac/1B4-F20/wk8/if_count.md

 ### Wild Card

-Sometimes our conditions is that a cell contains only a keyword.
+Sometimes our condition is that a cell contains a keyword.

 For example, consider the following data from an store's inventory: